 Who Does my Rottweiler Prefer?

-When a puppy first arrives in a house, it’s natural for the family to fight over who it loves the most.
-But as your Rottweiler grows, will they naturally want to bond with one person in the household in particular?
+When a puppy arrives in a house, it’s natural for the family to fight over who it loves the most.
+But as your Rottweiler grows, will they naturally want to bond with one person in the household?

-The beauty of Rottweilers is that they see the whole family as their pack, and they bond with everyone in the household with equal amounts of love and loyalty.
-However, all dog packs have a pack leader, and so there will usually be one member of the house that they see as their leader.
+The beauty of Rottweilers is that they see the whole family as their pack, and they bond with everyone in the household with equal love and loyalty.
+However, all dog packs have a pack leader, so there will usually be one house member that they see as their leader.

 Instinct Will Take Over

-In the wild, as was the case in days gone by, the strongest and most able members of a dog pack are the alphas.
-These are dogs who provide leadership and stability to the pack, and the other members look up to them.
+In the wild, as was the case in days gone by, the alphas are the strongest and most able members of a dog pack.
+These dogs provide leadership and stability to the pack, and the other members look up to them.

-Interestingly, dogs are different from many other animal groups in that they don’t fight for position in the pack.
+Interestingly, dogs differ from many other animal groups because they don’t fight for position in the pack.

 Leaders don’t win their position through aggressive fighting.
-Instead, when the pups grow up, they eventually leave the pack to start families of their own.
+Instead, when the pups grow up, they eventually leave the pack to start their own families.

-While your Rottweiler will never leave you, they will still usually seek out one member of the family not necessarily because they’re stronger, larger, or more dominant, but often because they provide for the pack, or family, in the ways that matter.
+While your Rottweiler will never leave you, they will still usually seek out one family member, not necessarily because they’re stronger, larger, or more dominant, but often because they provide for the pack or family in the ways that matter.